-It’s spring time here at Mary’s Valencia Schoolhouse, and the children are thrilled about our Caterpillars and Butterflies project!
-After our afternoon nap, the kids and teachers were very excited to discover our first butterfly had finally emerged from it’s cocoon!
-The children are so very excited and it’s been a wonderful little project, enabling them to learn first hand by witnessing the process for themselves.
+It’s spring time here at Mary’s Valencia Schoolhouse, and every year the children are thrilled about our Caterpillars and Butterflies project!
+After waiting for a number of days, the kids and teachers are always very excited to discover the first butterfly finally emerge from it’s cocoon!
+The children are always so very excited and it’s been a wonderful little project, enabling them to learn first hand by witnessing the process for themselves.

 Our Caterpillars to Butterflies Project

-A short time ago received our tiny little caterpillars in the mail.
-The caterpillars arrived packaged inside a clear plastic container, which comes with all the nutritious food they need to grow into healthy butterflies.
-We placed the container up on a shelf and the children were able to watch the caterpillars as they grew.
-After about ten days, the caterpillars crawled to the top of the container and attached themselves to the lid.
-They shed their exoskeletons one last time, and turned into chrysalides.
+The project begins each spring when we receive our tiny little caterpillars in the mail.
+The caterpillars arrive packaged inside a clear plastic container, which comes with all the nutritious food they need to grow into healthy butterflies.
+We always place the container up on a shelf and the children can watch the caterpillars as they grow.
+After about ten days, the caterpillars crawl to the top of the container and attach themselves to the lid.
+They shed their exoskeletons one last time, and turn into chrysalides.
 After about two days, the chrysalides harden and turn into cocoons.
-Once fully hardened, we were able to safely relocate the cocoons to their new netted butterfly habitat.
-After being placed in their new habitat, the children have been watching everyday, waiting for the butterflies to emerge.
-Finally, our first butterfly arrived today and the kids are soooo excited!
+Once fully hardened, we’re able to safely relocate the cocoons to our netted butterfly habitat.
+After being placed in their new habitat, the children are watching everyday, waiting for the butterflies to emerge.
+Finally, the first butterfly arrives and the kids are soooo excited!

 What do Butterflies Eat and How To Care for Them?

 Butterflies like sweetened sugar water and they sip it through their long proboscises.
 We just mix 2 tsp. of sugar into a 1/2 cup of water.
 We place flowers in their habitat and sprinkle sweetened water on the flowers daily.
 They also like oranges and watermelon.
 After a few short days, we’ll all set the butterflies free so they can go lay eggs and the process will start over once again.